Search icon

 • Deployment force: The airbags deploy with an incredible amount of force that equals a speed of around 300 km/h.
 So, if your body is too close to the steering wheel/dashboard when the airbag deploys, you could suffer severe injuries.

-Car airbags are highly effective.
+The car airbag is highly effective.
 That's why you see airbags on every modern car.
 They can turn out to be a lifesaver in a severe accident.
-They rely on several sensors and activate within a blink of an eye.
+They rely on several sensors and activate within the blink of an eye.
 The fast reaction time makes them efficient.
 The sensors are smart enough to detect a severe impact.
 The airbags don't deploy if the impact is very light.
 Hence, there's no chance of accidental airbag deployment.

 Airbags are the most crucial piece of safety equipment that protects the occupants from severe injuries in case of a collision.
 However, the passengers must fasten the seat belts for the airbag to do its job.
 Without seatbelts, the airbags can cause more harm than protecting the occupants.